yoovtest/joaapidemo/readme.md

 YOOV_URL_RESOURCE_OWNER_DETAILS=''
 YOOV_SCOPES='oa:team:read, oa:employee:read'
 ```
 It is important to note that the credentials is binded with host.
+It must be exactly as that confirmed by provider.

 ### Routes